Version effective as of 12.4.2023

 We primarily use collected data in order to conclude and process contracts with our clients and business partners, in particular in connection with consulting and execution of projects with our clients and the procurement of products and services from our suppliers and subcontractors, as well as in order to comply with our domestic and foreign legal obligations.
 You may be affected by our data processing in your capacity as an employee of such a client or business partner.

-In addition, in line with applicable law and where appropriate, we may process your personal data and personal data of third parties for the following purposes, which are in our (or any third parties’) legitimate interest, such as:
+In addition, in line with applicable law and where appropriate, we may process your personal data and personal data of third parties for the following purposes, which are in our (or, as the case may be, any third parties‘) legitimate interest, such as:

-- providing and developing our products, services and websites, applications and other platforms, on which we are active;
+- providing and developing our products, services and websites, apps and other platforms, on which we are active;

 - communication with third parties and processing of their requests (e.g., job applications, media inquiries);